syspack/paks/README.md

-# Stack
+# Paks

-> Stack is a package manager optimized for community contributions and containers 📦️
+> Paks is a package manager optimized for community contributions and containers 📦️

 ## Goals